ButterHub/hermit-functions/README.md

 # Future challenges
 1. Supporting decision comments: Renaming comments collection without losing data or uptime, when supporting decision comments alongside decision component comments
 2. Using FCM to alert users about `/notifications` documents

+# Q & A
+1. Why firebase, and not AWS Lambda or Azure Functions?